idxbroker/wordpress-plugin/readme.txt

 = 3.2.0 =
 * Update: IMPress Showcase and Carousel widgets display 'Coming Soon' prior to MLS approval, but only when required by MLS rules.
+* Update: Omnibar Advanced Fields searching optimized to use exact search parameters instead of wild text.

 = 3.1.0 =
 * New: Supplemental Listings can now be targeted by Active, Sold, or Both within all IMPress Property widgets under the Properties to Feature dropdown